(CNN) — It's time to break in those cowboy boots: The Calgary Stampede for 2018 is hurdling through Calgary, Canada, from July 6 to 15.

 At the stadium, you'll be shaking in your boots as bulls and horses writhe around in chaos, bucking and jumping in an attempt to toss riders into the dirt.

-Throughout the festival, tunes continuously blast from the Calgary Stampede's four concert venues, where more than 30 acts will perform across 10 days.
+Throughout the festival, tunes continuously blast from the Calgary Stampede's concert venues, where dozens of up-and-coming acts and established performers will perform across 10 days on various stages.

 The Calgary Stampede is a culinary wonderland, where outrageous edible inventions come to life.

 With hundreds of food trucks, booths and beer gardens, you can easily spend 10 days taste-testing the long list of imaginative foods -- particularly at the Calgary Stampede Midway (see below).

 Meanwhile, those on an all-deep-fried diet can devour crispy Canadian Bacon Pickle Balls and Funnel Cake Poutine until their jeans split.